 There are parallels between the study of Internet censorship and that of network intrusion detection.
 One is that a censor's detector may be implemented as a network intrusion detection system or monitor, a device "on the side" of a communication link that receives a copy of the packets that flow over the link, but that, unlike a router, is not responsible for forwarding the packets onward.
 Another parallel is that censors are susceptible to the same kinds of evasion and obfuscation attacks that affect network monitors more generally.
 In 1998, Ptacek and Newsham [159] and Paxson [150 §5.3] outlined various attacks against network intrusion detection systems-such as manipulating the IP time-to-live field or sending overlapping IP fragments-that cause a monitor either to accept what the receiver will reject, or reject what the receiver will accept.
-A basic problem is that a monitor's position in the middle of the network does not able it to predict exactly how each packet will be interpreted by the endpoints.
-Cronin et al. [34] posit that the monitor's conflicting goals of of sensitivity (recording all that is relevant) and selectivity (recording only what is relevant) give rise to an unavoidable "eavesdropper's dilemma."
+A basic problem is that a monitor's position in the middle of the network does not enable it to predict exactly how each packet will be interpreted by the endpoints.
+Cronin et al. [35] posit that the monitor's conflicting goals of sensitivity (recording all that is relevant) and selectivity (recording only what is relevant) give rise to an unavoidable "eavesdropper's dilemma."

 Monitor evasion techniques can be used to reduce a censor's sphere of visibility-eliminating certain traffic features from its consideration.
-Crandall et al. [31] in 2007 suggested using IP fragmentation to prevent keyword matching (splitting keywords across fragments).
+Crandall et al. [32] in 2007 suggested using IP fragmentation to prevent keyword matching.
 In 2008 and 2009, Park and Crandall [149] explicitly characterized the Great Firewall as a network intrusion detection system and found that a lack of TCP reassembly allowed evading keyword matching.
-Winter and Lindskog [198] found that the Great Firewall still did not do TCP segment reassembly in 2012, in the course of studying the firewall's proxy-discovery probes.
-(Such probes are the subject of Chapter 4.)
-They released a tool, brdgrd [195], that by manipulating the TCP window size, prevented the censor's scanners from receiving a full response in the first packet, thereby foiling active probing.
-They reported that the tool stopped working in 2013[196 §Software].
+Winter and Lindskog [199] found that the Great Firewall still did not do TCP segment reassembly in 2012.
+They released a tool, brdgrd [196], that by manipulating the TCP window size, prevented the censor's scanners from receiving a full response in the first packet, thereby foiling active probing.
 Anderson [8] gave technical information on the implementation of the Great Firewall as it existed in 2012, and observed that it is implemented as an "on-the-side" monitor.
-Khattak et al. [114] applied a wide array of evasion experiments to the Great Firewall in 2013, identifying classes of working evasions and estimating the cost to counteract them.
+Khattak et al. [116] applied a wide array of evasion experiments to the Great Firewall in 2013, identifying classes of working evasions and estimating the Creat Firewall a few years later, finding that the firewall had evolved to prevent some previous evasion techniques, and discovering new ones.